POSITIVE ATTITUDE AND BEHAVIOUR

 1.4.
 It is the aim of the School to assist students to grow up with a clear view of what is right and what is wrong, appreciating and respecting the needs and rights of others and of the society around them.

 2.1.
 Every teacher is a discipline teacher.
 It is the responsibility of all teachers to take the necessary action if they see any student violating the school rules.

 2.2.
-Disciplinary actions that may be taken by teachers include talking to students, giving advice, counselling, warning, extra duty/work, community services or demerit points.
+Disciplinary actions that may be taken by teachers include talking to students, giving advice, counselling, warning, extra duty/work, detention classes, community services or demerit points.